moogacs/docs.buf.build/docs/bsr/usage.md

 The `buf` CLI infers the `protoc-gen-{name}` prefix for each plugin specified by the `name` key, similar to `protoc` behaviour.

-Once you set up a `buf.gen.yaml` file, run the following command and specify a module hosted on the BSR.
+Once you set up a `buf.gen.yaml` file, run this command and specify a module hosted on the BSR.
 That's right, you can reference a hosted BSR module without having the Protobuf files locally!

 ```terminal
 $ buf generate <MODULE_NAME>